leelabsg/GCDA_tutorial_2025_Fall/Session2_GWAS.md

-# Practice Session #2: Genome-wide Association Studies (GWAS) (October 15, 2024)
+# Practice Session #2: Genome-wide Association Studies (GWAS) (April 3, 2025)

 In this session, we will learn how to conduct the genome-wide association analysis using SAIGE. \
 (References: [Paper](https://www.nature.com/articles/s41588-018-0184-y), [Github](https://github.com/saigegit/SAIGE), [Documentation](https://saigegit.github.io/SAIGE-doc/)) \
-This document was created on October 14, 2024 and the following contents were tested on the Lee Lab cluster (Ubuntu 18.04 LTS).
+This document was created on April 3, 2025 and the following contents were tested on the Lee Lab cluster (Ubuntu 24.04.1 LTS).

 ### 1. Setting up the environment

-We will use [Docker](https://www.docker.com/) on the Lee Lab cluster (`leelabsg11` node). \
+We will use [Docker](https://www.docker.com/) on the Lee Lab cluster (`leelabsg15` node). \
 It is already created on the GSDS cluster, but you can create the environment on your local machine with the following command:

 ```
 # Pull SAIGE docker image
-sudo docker pull wzhou88/saige:1.3.3
+sudo docker pull wzhou88/saige:1.4.4

 # Give previlege to use docker without sudo
 sudo usermod -aG docker $USER